oscarotero/css-style-guide/README.md

 </article>
 ```

-The use of camelCase notation allows to use a simple join character unlike BEM that needs two underscores and hiphens (for example: `.article__header__title`).
+The use of camelCase notation allows to use a simple join character unlike BEM that needs two underscores (`.article__header__title`).

 ## Modifiers

 A module or property can have modifiers.
-A modifier serves to change styles under some circunstance.
+A modifier serves to change styles under some circunstance or status.
 Unlike, for instance, BEM, the modifiers are other classes that you can combine with modules and properties.
-These classes must begin with `.is-*` and `.has-*`.
+These classes may begin with `.is-*` and `.has-*`.

-The `.is-*` modifier tell a specific aspect of the element.
+The `.is-*` modifier changes the element with a specific status.
 Some examples:

 ```css
 .article.is-hidden {